Spydercrane & Smartlift® News & Special Offers

 We are excited to announce our partnership with the AshleyCan Pediatric Cancer Foundation!

-As of March 2018, $50 will be donated to the AshleyCan Foundation for every SmartLift® glass lifting machine we sell.
+From March 2018 till the end of June, $50 will be donated to the AshleyCan Foundation for every SmartLift® glass lifting machine we sell.

 We asked John a few questions about Ashley, the AshleyCan foundation, & the partnership.
 His answers, too, hit home: